run-llama/llama_index/docs/understanding/querying/querying.md

 However, there is more to querying than initially meets the eye.
 Querying consists of three distinct stages:

 * **Retrieval** is when you find and return the most relevant documents for your query from your `Index`.
 As previously discussed in [indexing](/understanding/indexing/indexing.md), the most common type of retrieval is "top-k" semantic retrieval, but there are many other retrieval strategies.
-* **Postprocessing** is when the `Node`s retrieved are optionally transformed or filtered, for instance by requiring that they have specific metadata such as keywords attached.
+* **Postprocessing** is when the `Node`s retrieved are optionally reranked, transformed, or filtered, for instance by requiring that they have specific metadata such as keywords attached.
 * **Response synthesis** is when your query, your most-relevant data and your prompt are combined and sent to your LLM to return a response.

 ```{tip}